How to Get Around New Orleans Without a Car

 New Orleans’s streetcar lines have been a staple of public transportation in the city for centuries – more specifically, the St. Charles Avenue streetcar line began toting passengers in 1835, making it the world’s oldest continually operating streetcar line.
 Nowadays, the iconic brown and green or red and yellow carts follow tracks across the city.

-Catch a streetcar on Canal Street to head through Downtown, Uptown, and partway down Carrollton Avenue.
+Catch a streetcar on Canal Street to head through downtown, Uptown, and partway down Carrollton Avenue.
 Get off on at the stop on St. Charles and Jackson Avenues and explore the beautiful architecture of the Garden District’s historic homes before stopping for lunch on Magazine Street.

 The South Carrollton line will take you past Oak Street and its variety of shops and restaurants, while the North Carrollton route takes you to Esplanade Ridge, a number of historic New Orleans cemeteries, and New Orleans City Park.